Kairotic/liveloom/paper/paper.md

 available symbols and keywords are on the top right, which may be dragged into the code using a mouse.
-On the bottom right a window into the draft pattern is shown, with the row most recently being sent to the live loom marked with blue squares on either side.
+On the bottom right a window into the draft pattern is shown, with the row most recently being sent to the Live Loom marked with blue squares on either side.
 Finally the row number is written below, which in this case is higher than the number of rows shown, as the previous rows have scrolled off the top.
 The weaver-coder can manipulate the code with a mouse, while using arrow